RdeLange/nomie-plugin-mybalance/README.md

 ![](assets/20230123_222312_image.png)

 Now you can define your first parameter.
-Let's chooce Thee.
+Let's choose Thee.
 You can pick the Thee Trackable by clicking on the list symbol in the Trackable field.
 Remember that the peosn symbol let's you pick a person.
 The tag symbol let's you provide a free format search term.

 After picking the Trackable, you start setting the parameters: